FBT Solutions

 Employers can generally claim an income tax deduction for the cost of providing fringe benefits and for the FBT they pay.
 Employers can also generally claim GST credits for items provided as fringe benefits.

-Specific concessions apply to some non-profit organisations
+Specific concessions apply to non-profit organisations